xmidt-org/svalinn/README.md

 #### Validation

-In order to ensure that the event was sent from a trusted source, Svalinn gets a SHA1 hash from the `X-Webpa-Signature` Header, then creates its own hash using the secret that it sends when registering and the body of the request.
+In order to ensure that the event was sent from a trusted source, Svalinn gets a SHA1 hash from a request header (the header name is configurable) then creates its own hash using the secret that it sends when registering and the body of the request.
+If the two hashes match, the event is considered valid.
+This validation is done using bascule middleware, and is bypassed if the configurable header and secret are empty strings.

-If the two hashes match, the event is considered valid and is decoded from `MsgPack` into the `wrp.Message` struct: our event!
+If the request passes through the middleware successfully, the body is decoded from `MsgPack` into the `wrp.Message` struct: our event!

 Now that the event has been verified and decoded, Svalinn attempts to add it to the parsing queue.
 If the queue is full, Svalinn returns the `Too Many Requests`